 (13) To the extent not inconsistent with this Subsection I, all applicable requirements of the zoning ordinance must be met.

-(14) Approval of the transfer of a liquor license to the RH Resort Hotel Zoning District must be approved by City Council after approval of the conditional use by the Planning Board or the Zoning Board of Adjustment, as the case may be, which approval shall be subject to the approval of the transfer of the liquor license.
+(14) Approval of the transfer of a liquor license to the OS Zoning District must be approved by City Council after approval of the conditional use by the Planning Board, which approval shall be subject to the approval of the transfer of the liquor license.

 J. Restaurants and water park facilities serving alcoholic beverages in the A Amusement Zoning District.
-Restaurants and water park facilities serving alcoholic beverages shall be permitted in the A Amusement Zoning District as conditional uses only, and only when the owner of the license complies with the conditions set forth below and executes a written agreement with the City of North Wildwood agreeing to be bound by these conditions, unless or until same are vacated or modified.
-All facilities serving alcoholic beverages in the A Amusement Zoning District must meet the conditions set forth in Subsection J(1) below.
-Additionally, restaurants serving alcoholic beverages in the A Amusement Zoning District must meet the requirements of Subsection J(2) below and water park facilities serving alcoholic beverages in the A Amusement Zoning District must meet the requirements of Subsection J(3) below.
+Restaurants and water park facilities serving alcoholic beverages shall be permitted in the Pier Zoning District as conditional uses only, and only when the owner of the license complies with the conditions set forth below and executes a written agreement with the City of North Wildwood agreeing to be bound by these conditions, unless or until same are vacated or modified.
+All facilities serving alcoholic beverages in the Pier Zoning District must meet the conditions set forth in Subsection J(1) below.
+Additionally, restaurants serving alcoholic beverages in the Pier Zoning District must meet the requirements of Subsection J(2) below and water park facilities serving alcoholic beverages in the Pier Zoning District must meet the requirements of Subsection J(3) below.
 One liquor license may authorize service at both restaurants and water parks, provided the requirements set forth herein are met.

 (1) General requirements for all facilities serving alcoholic beverages in the A Amusement Zoning District.